Privacy Policy

 For more details on how we handle complaints, please visit our complaints policy and procedure here.

-We reserve the right, at our discretion to change, modify, add, or remove portions of this policy at any time so are encouraged to review this policy from time to time.
+We reserve the right, at our discretion to change, modify, add, or remove portions of this policy at any time so you are encouraged to review this policy from time to time.

-The privacy notice was last updated on 29th August 2024.
+The privacy notice was last updated on 19 June 2026.